avanpo/avanpo.github.io/about/index.md

 Hi, my name is Alex.
 This is where I write about things that interest me, and things that I learn.

-Sometimes I write an article here because I think it might be useful to someone.
-Other times, it's just a place to post text I don't have a better place for.
+Sometimes I write articles here because I think they might be useful to someone.
+Other times, it's just a place to put text I don't have a better place for.
 Usually, I write articles as a means to better understand a concept or technique.

 If you're looking for more information about me, you might try my personal page, <a href="http://alexvp.com">alexvp.com</a>.
 You can also contact me at avanpoppelen at gmail dot com.